SBG-real-swords-headerv200

 From Freewheeling to a complete halt

-But then things started to get strange, and there were times when there were sudden and intermittent customs blockages, stalled shipments, and swords being returned to sender despite being perfectly legal at both ends - and no-one knew what was going on or why.
-However it all came to a head in 2019, international sword shipments sent by USPS were consistently being rejected, confiscated or returned to the warehouse - but not across the board, and seemingly effecting some countries and shippers and not others, creating a very confusing and difficult to navigate landscape.
+There were times when there were sudden and intermittent customs blockages, stalled shipments, and swords being returned to sender despite being perfectly legal at both ends - and no-one knew what was going on or why.
+However it all came to a head in 2019, international sword shipments sent by USPS were now consistently being rejected, confiscated or returned to the warehouse - but not across the board, and seemingly effecting some countries and shippers and not others, creating a very confusing and difficult to navigate landscape.

 • Argentina